CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 item.getType() // I - type inferred from method return value
 ```

-The `ExecutionGraph#getTerminatingRegisterConsensus()` method will conveniently determine all of the terminating addresses for a method, since there may be multiple return statements or exceptions.
+The `ExecutionGraph#getTerminatingRegisterConsensus(int register)` method will conveniently determine all of the terminating addresses for a method since there may be multiple return statements or exceptions.
 But you could also use the more generic `ExecutionGraph#getRegisterConsensus(int address, int register)`.

 # Unknown Values